Royal Antediluvian Order of Buffaloes: Grand Council Buffalo order

 The Grand Council RAOB was formed in 1924 as a result of a conference of various independent Buffalo orders in Great Britain, led by the Grand Surrey Banner.
 The outcome was the formation of the Grand Council which then issued new dispensations to all Lodges.
 In New Zealand for instance, the Grand Surrey Banner Lodge No 3010 become New Zealand No 1.
 It lost its original English-issued number.

 Second World War

 Lodges continued to operate through the war years throughout the British Empire, where and when they could meet.
 During the Second World War, the order offered Grove House for use as a military hospital.

-Two lodges stand out has having been unique during the war years.
+Two lodges stand out during the war years.
 They were the Changi Prisoner of War Lodge, formed without dispensation, in Changi POW Camp.
 The other was the Hohenfels Lodge in Stalag 383.

 Post Second World War

 The post-war period was a boom time for the order, particularly in the British forces.
 There was a lodge opened in Japan as part of Japan occupation forces following the end of the war.
 There were Lodges opened in Royal Air Force bases all over West Germany.
 There was a Buffalo Lodge set up on Christmas Island.
 There was a Lodge opened in Korea during the Korean War as well and Lodges opened in Malaya, and Borneo and Singapore.
 Buffalo Lodges were opened in Royal Air Force bases in Great Britain while new Lodges were also opened in communities such as Jinja, in Uganda.

 In 1949, an international convention in Glasgow reported over 1000 attendees from around 4000 lodges and was to celebrate 130 years of the Order.
 Sir Andrew Murray, the Lord Provost, addressed the conference.

 The order continued to expand well into the 1960s.
 One such lodge that was formed in the 1950s under the Grand Lodge of England direct being the Eastern Lodge No 8686, Eastern Passage, Nova Scotia, Canada.
 New lodges continued to be formed including at Sharjah Air Force Base and Lodges at other bases, still under the RAF.

 It was not just the Grand Lodge of England that experienced massive growth in the post war years.

 There were over two thousand lodges under the GLE formed in the years following the Second World War.
 Between 1945 and 1985 new dispensations issued went from the mid 7000 series to the mid 10,000 series.

 The RAOB expanded in West Germany following the Second World War with up to six provincial grand lodges being formed to manage the dozens of lodges established.
 Most of those lodges were connected directly with the Royal Air Force.